AdventuresInMinecraft/AdventuresInMinecraft-Mac/README.md

 ### Create StartServer.command

-Open notepad and add the following text:
+Open a text editor and add the following text:

 ```
 #!/bin/bash